The Osmonds: The Osmond Brothers

 In 2009, Donny and Marie recorded a television special for the British channel ITV1: An Audience with Donny and Marie, part of ITV's long-running An Audience with... series was based on their Las Vegas stage show.

 Both Donny and Marie tour extensively around the world, with Alan's son David occasionally filling in for Donny.
-Merrill, Jay, and Jimmy also sing together at the Suncoast Hotel and Casino in Las Vegas, along with some limited touring, mostly in the United Kingdom.
+Merrill, Jay, and Jimmy also sang together at the Suncoast Hotel and Casino in Las Vegas, along with some limited touring, mostly in the United Kingdom.
 Since Andy Williams's death, Merrill, Jay, and Jimmy took over operations of his long-running Christmas show, which they perform in Branson, Missouri in November.
 In 2012, the trio released their first studio album in 28 years, I Can't Get There Without You, which featured the recording debut of Jimmy as lead singer.

 Alan and Wayne rejoined the group for one time only for what was billed as their last-ever performance as the Osmond Brothers at Neal S. Blaisdell Center in Honolulu in October 2018, a concert that also included Marie and David among the performers.
-Since that time, Merrill and Jay toured as "the Osmonds", sometimes appearing with Marie and David; in these shows (billed as "Marie and the Osmonds"), Jay and Merrill sing many of their old hits, and substitute for the late Paul Davis and Dan Seals on Marie's country duets.
-Jimmy toured separately with various projects at the time before suffering a stroke in December 2018; he stated in April 2019 that he was in good health and had decided to take a "long-overdue break" from performing.
+Since that time, Merrill and Jay toured as "the Osmonds", sometimes appearing with Marie and David; in these shows (billed as "Marie and the Osmonds"), Jay and Merrill sing many of their old hits and substitute for the late Paul Davis and Dan Seals on Marie's country duets.
+Jimmy toured separately with various projects at the time before suffering a stroke in December 2018 while appearing as Captain Hook in the Birmingham Hippodrome's staging of the pantomime Peter Pan; he stated in April 2019 that he was in good health and had decided to take a "long-overdue break" from performing.
 Alan and Wayne made a second "last ever performance" in October 2019, appearing on The Talk for Marie's birthday.
 In 2022, Merrill announced his retirement from performing; his final American show was in April 2022 and featured a special appearance by Donny.

-Lack of radio airplay
+The last time the group performed together was in 2022, for a private celebration celebrating Merrill's entry into the mission field; the performance, not shared publicly until after Wayne's death in 2025, featured a lineup of Alan, Wayne, Merrill, Donny, Jimmy and Tom.

+Jay wrote the story for "The Osmonds: A New Musical," which was performed throughout the UK and Ireland in 2022.
+In October 2024, Jay was scheduled to begin a residency in Branson with Nathan Osmond.
+This did not come to pass after Jay was cast as a guest star in Now That's What I Call a Musical.

+Wayne Osmond died January 1, 2025, following a stroke.